AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/image-profiles.md

 You can remove an Image Profile from a folder from within the **[!UICONTROL Tools]** menu or if you are in the folder, from **[!UICONTROL Properties]**.
 In deze sectie wordt beschreven hoe u afbeeldingsprofielen op beide manieren uit mappen kunt verwijderen.

-### Afbeeldingsprofielen van Dynamic Media uit mappen verwijderen via de gebruikersinterface Profielen {#removing-image-profiles-from-folders-via-profiles-user-interface}
+### Dynamische mediaafbeeldingsprofielen uit mappen verwijderen via de gebruikersinterface Profielen {#removing-image-profiles-from-folders-via-profiles-user-interface}

 1. Tik op het AEM-logo en ga naar **[!UICONTROL Tools > Assets > Image Profiles]**.
 1. Selecteer het afbeeldingsprofiel dat u uit een of meerdere mappen wilt verwijderen.